-It was always clear to me and my sisters that our parents didn’t exactly have a “tuition” plan for their three kids.
+My parents never had a plan for the tuition of their three kids.
 With that in mind, I started working in high school to prepare to save for a post-secondary loan I hadn’t applied for yet.

 That’s nothing new, though.
 Most people in my circle did the same.

-But there were also days where I had to choose between buying a morning coffee (because I woke up at 5 a.m. to commute 2 hours) and paying transit fare to get home.
+But there were also days when I had to choose between buying a morning coffee (because I woke up at 5 a.m. to commute for 2 hours) and paying a transit fare to get home.

 I did everything from sneak into trains to avoid fares to attend random lectures about medicine on camps just for the lunch they served after.